UI professor appointed to fill Ward 2 vacancy in Urbana

 “I fervently hope this is the last appointment I make this term,” Marlin said.

-Since she was elected in 2017, Marlin has also appointed council members Shirese Hursey and William Colbrook and city clerk Phyllis Clark.
+Since she was elected in 2017, Marlin has also appointed aldermen Shirese Hursey and William Colbrook and city Clerk Phyllis Clark.

 Ward 5 Alderman Dennis Roberts said he appreciated the appointment of Sacks but is looking forward to the spring elections.